harjoc/goodreads-group-books/README.md

 1. Copy config-example.py to config.py and fill in the API key.

-2. Get the group members: `./listbooks.py members`.
-This will save them to the group_fn configured in config.py.
+2. Get the group members: `listbooks.py users`.
+This saves them to `group-id-users.json`.

-3. Get the books: `./listbooks.py`.
-This will create pickles for each user in shelves_dir as configured in config.py.
+3. Get the books: `listbooks.py books`.
+This saves `group-id/user-id.json` for each user in `group-id-users.json`.

-4. Sort by number of reads: `./sort.py shelves_dir > top.html`.
+4. Sort by number of reads: `sort.py > output.html`.

 There is a default of `min_reads = 5` in sort.py so books with less reads don't show up in the output.
 You can change it as needed.